Search This Blog

 Gemmy tourmaline from Back Creek

 I have seen two “bonanzas” found there when dozens of cutters suddenly appeared in a relatively small area.
 I was involved in finding a third and it was extraordinary to come upon wash peppered with all the gems mentioned when it was normal to see just a few in the sieve.
 That’s what gem hunting is all about and I have to say that it was a sad day when we lost access to the best part of the creek in 2002.
+This was the result of fossickers on a Minerama trip not filling in their holes.

 I have no photos of fossicking at Back Creek, unfortunately, and just a few of some finds from there.
 I’m looking forward to reading about future successes by readers of this Blog.